CharleneMcKeown/GitHubWorkshop/docs/labs/lab.2/lab.2.md

       >Note: by writing **needs: build** means that this job will only run if the preceding job, **build**, was successful.
 In this way, we can make sure that the job that creates and pushes the container image only runs if the code builds and tests successfully.

-  1. Commit your change and then naviagate to the Actions tab again.
+  1. Commit your change and then navigate to the Actions tab again.
 You will now see your Action is running, but this time is split out into two visual jobs.

       <img src="imgs/multijobs.png">